PhantomInsights/comments-generator/README.md

 Now that we have seen the difference between first and second order Markov chains we can continue with the model generation.

-The step2.py scripts allows you to define the order.
+The step2.py/step2_alt.py scripts allows us to define the order.
 The default one is 2 (second-order).

-You will also have to define which .csv files you want to process.
-I have implemented a filter mechanism where you can define which subreddits you want to allow, this is to filter out subreddits with NSFW or undesired content.
+We will also have to define which .csv files we want to process.
+I have implemented a filter mechanism where we can define which subreddits we want to allow, this is to filter out subreddits with NSFW or undesired content.

 We then start iterating over all .csv files using the `csv.DictReader` class.